Tax Management India. Com

 X X X X Extracts X X X X

-..... /s Shivangi Shelters was out of loan received from M/s Indiabull Housing on 08.12.2011 and income earned was declared and interest paid was claimed against such income.
+..... loan granted to M/s Shivangi Shelters was out of loan received from M/s Indiabull Housing on 08.12.2011 and income earned was declared and interest paid was claimed against such income.
 Copy of computation of income from AY 2011-12 to 2018-19 along with assessment order are enclosed for your kind perusal and it would be seen that interest paid to bank was claimed against interest earned from parties in AY 2011-12, PB 41-43, copy of assessment order at PB 44-47.
 In AY 2012-13 interest earned from the parties was declared and due tax thereon was paid PB 48 to 50, AO is placed at PB Pg 51 to 53.
 In AY 2013-14 interest paid to bank was claimed and duly been allowed by AO 54 to 59.
 Similar claim was made in AY 2014-15 PB 61 to 68.
 Even in the subsequent years i.e., in AY 2016-17, 2017-18 and 2018-19 claim was made and allowed PB 69 to 95.
 4. It is further submitted that assessee is an income tax assessee and regularly filing income tax return and no addition on this issue of netting off of interest has ever been made in any of the previous or subsequent assessment years in the case of the assessee.
 Ld.
-Cousnel referred to PB Pg 41 to 95 pertaining to AYs 2011-12 to 2018-19 where this issue has been a .....
+Cousnel referred to PB Pg 41 to 95 pertaining to AYs 2011-12 to 2018-19 where this i .....

 X X X X Extracts X X X X